 Typically, most fitness facilities have a swimming pool that is either 25-meters in length or 50-meters in length.

-Here’s how many laps you need in each pool to equal one swimming mile:
+Here’s how many laps you need in each pool to equal one 1650-meter swimming mile:

 - In a 25-meter pool, one mile is 33 lengths, or 66 laps.

 - In a 50-meter pool, one mile is 16.5 lengths, or 33 laps.

-Keep in mind that a lap is defined as all the way down the pool, not down the pool and back.
+Keep in mind that a “lap” is defined as all the way down the pool, not down the pool and back.
 And a “length” is what you call down the pool and back.

 Since a swimming mile is not a true mile, this math can be confusing.
 So, here’s how to calculate it using the size your swimming pool: